 24. I have seen what I came for - in the degree I

-was able to find it, and I still have one day left.
+was able to find and access it, and I still have one day left.
 Looking back at the

 entire visit, I find the souk was the only thing that really worked for me, and at the

 same time offered some good motives.
 I head back from the early morning, hoping

 I work my way through the maze of alleys and streets rather systematic, but

 make many tea brakes.
 I talk with some of the people working here, and even

 get a chat with a Kuwaiti!
 Another local ask for a selfiw.
 Actually, three